grafana/mimir/docs/api/_index.md

 POST <legacy-http-prefix>/rules/{namespace}
 ```

 Creates or updates a rule group.
-This endpoint expects a request with `Content-Type: application/yaml` header and the rules **YAML** definition in the request body, and returns `202` on success.
+This endpoint expects a request with `Content-Type: application/yaml` header and the
+rules **YAML** definition in the request body, and returns `202` on success.

 _This experimental endpoint is disabled by default and can be enabled via the `-experimental.ruler.enable-api` CLI flag (or its respective YAML config option)._

 _Requires [authentication](#authentication)._

+#### Federated rule groups

+A federated rule groups is a rule group with a non-empty `source_tenants`.

+The `source_tenants` field allows aggregating data from multiple tenants while evaluating a rule group.
+The expressions
+of each rule in the group will be evaluated against the data of all tenants in `source_tenants`.
+If `source_tenants` is
+empty or omitted, then the tenant under which the group is created will be treated as the `source_tenant`.

+Federated rule groups are skipped during evaluation by default.
+This feature depends on
+the [cross-tenant query federation](../proposals/cross-tenant-query-federation.md) feature.
+To enable federated rules
+set `-ruler.tenant-federation.enabled=true` and `-tenant-federation.enabled=true` CLI flags (or their respective YAML
+config options).

+During evaluation query limits applied to single tenants are also applied to each query in the rule group.
+For example,
+if `tenant-a` has a federated rule group with `source_tenants: [tenant-b, tenant-c]`, then query limits for `tenant-b`
+and `tenant-c` will be applied.
+If any of these limits is exceeded, the whole evaluation will fail.
+No partial results
+will be saved.
+The same "no partial results" guarantee applies to queries failing for other reasons (e.g. ingester
+unavailability).

+The time series used during evaluation of federated rules will have the `__tenant_id__` label, similar to how it is
+present on series returned with [cross-tenant query federation](../proposals/cross-tenant-query-federation.md).

+**Considerations:** Federated rule groups allow data from multiple source tenants to be written into a single
+destination tenant.
+This makes the existing separation of tenants' data less clear.
+For example, `tenant-a` has a
+federated rule group that aggregates over `tenant-b`'s data (e.g. `sum(metric_b)`) and writes the result back
+into `tenant-a`'s storage (e.g. as metric `sum:metric_b`).
+Now part of `tenant-b`'s data is copied to `tenant-a` (albeit
+aggregated).
+Have this in mind when configuring the access control layer in front of mimir and when enabling federated
+rules via `-ruler.tenant-federation.enabled`.

 #### Example request